-To download the User's Manual, you must first be connected to the internet.
-Open Acer Care Center from the desktop and click on the link under Support.
-The link will open the Acer Service & Support webpage.
-Scroll down to Drivers and Manuals and search for your model by entering the serial number, SNID, or product model.
-You may also download and install the Acer identification tool that will automatically detect this information and allow you to copy it to the clipboard.
+There are two ways to download the User's Manual.
+You must first be connected to the internet.

+- 1. Open Acer Care Center from the desktop and select My System > Summary and click User's Manual to download the User's Manual. - 2.
+Click on the link under Support. - 1.
+The link will open the Acer Service & Support webpage. - 2.
+From this page you can download and install the Acer identification tool that will automatically detect your computer's serial number and SNID and allow you to copy it to the clipboard. - 3.
+Scroll down to Drivers and Manuals and search for your model by pasting in or manually entering the serial number, SNID, or product model. - 4.
 Once you have found your product model, select Documents and select your language to download the User's Manual.